dxjoshi/java_interview_prep/resources/theoretical-concepts/sql_notes.md

 - REVOKE privilege_name ON object_name FROM username;

 ## Popular Queries:
 - Find all the employees who earn more than the average salary in their department.

       SELECT last_name, salary, department_id FROM employees outer WHERE salary > (SELECT AVG(salary) FROM employees WHERE department_id = outer.department_id);
 - Find 2nd highest salary:

       select Max(salary) from Employee where salary < (select Max(salary) from Employee) select Max(salary) from Employee where salary in (select salary from Employee order by salary desc Limit 2) select Top 1 salary from (select Top 2 salary from Employee order by salary desc) as Emp1 order by salary asc
-- Find name of employee with 2nd highest salary: select name from Employee where salary = (select Max(salary) from Employee where salary < (select Max(salary) from Employee))
+- Find name of employee with 2nd highest salary:

+      select name from Employee
+      where salary = (select Max(salary) from Employee where salary < (select Max(salary) from Employee))
 - Find Nth highest salary:

-    select name from Employee where salary =
-        (select Min(salary) from Employee where salary in (select distinct TOP N salary from Employee order by salary desc))
+        select name from Employee where salary = (select Min(salary) from Employee where salary in (select distinct TOP N salary from Employee order by salary desc))
 - Find details of all employees whose salary is greater than average:

         select * from Employee where salary >
                 (select AVG(salary) from Employee))
 - Find details of all employees whose salary is greater than average salary of **all dept:**

         select * from Employee where salary > All (select AVG(salary) from Employee group by dept))
 - Find details of all employees whose salary is greater than average salary **in the dept:**

     select * from Employee e1 where salary > (select AVG(salary) from Employee e2 where e1.dept_id=e2.dept_id))
 - Find names of departments that don't have any employee

     select name from Department d where dept_id not exists (select distinct e.dept_id from Employee e where e.dept_id=d.dept_id)
-- Find employee names, their salaries and average salaries of their departments select name, salary, (select avg(salary) from Empoloyee e2 where e2.dept_id=e1.dept_id) as average from Employee e1;
+- Find employee names, their salaries and average salaries of their departments

+    select name, salary, (select avg(salary) from Empoloyee e2 where e2.dept_id=e1.dept_id) as average from Employee e1;
-- Print city names which don't start with M: select city from Cities where substr(city,1,1) not in ('a',eiou AEIOU);
+- Print city names which don't start with M:

+    select city from Cities where substr(city,1,1) not in ('a',eiou AEIOU);
-- Find all duplicate emails in a table select distinct id from Emails group by id having count(id) > 1
+- Find all duplicate emails in a table:

+    select distinct id from Emails group by id having count(id) > 1
-- Find name in uppercase and use aliad select upper(name) as FIRST_NAME from Person
+- Find name in uppercase and use alias:

+    select upper(name) as FIRST_NAME from Person
-- Fetch top N records
+- Fetch top N records:

     select top N * from Employee order by name desc;
-- Fetch 2 cloumns in a single column: select concat(fname, ' ', lname) as FULL_NAME from Person
+- Fetch 2 cloumns in a single column:

+    select concat(fname, ' ', lname) as FULL_NAME from Person
-- Fetch sum of salaries paid for each dept: select dept, sum(salary) from Employee group by dept
+- Fetch sum of salaries paid for each dept:

+    select dept, sum(salary) from Employee group by dept
 - Fetch salaries between 10000 to 20000:

     select salary from Employee where salary between 10000 and 20000;